-A copy of the Charter of the Technology and Strategy Committee is posted in the Investor Relations portion of the Company's website (www.emcore.com).
-The Technology and Strategy Committee met 2 times in fiscal 2011.
+A copy of the Charter of the Technology and Strategy Committee is posted in the Corporate Governance section of the Investor tab of the Company's website (www.emcore.com).
+The Technology and Strategy Committee met six times in fiscal 2013.